Skip to content

-Determined to make a change, she turned to Cosy Homes Oxfordshire to upgrade insulation, improve ventilation, and install a heat pump – transforming the comfort of her home while cutting carbon.
+Determined to make a change, she turned to Cosy Homes Oxfordshire.
+With a Whole House Plan, she upgraded insulation, improved ventilation, and installed a heat pump – transforming the comfort of her home while cutting carbon.

 As an active member of Low Carbon Oxford North (LCON), Jane has long been passionate about home energy efficiency.
-She helped to create LCON’s Housewarming Guides – designed to demystify the retrofit process by transforming the technical language into something that could be clearly understood by everyone.
-These were inspired by her own questions and research, as she went through the process to decide what to do with her home.
+She even helped to create LCON’s Housewarming Guides, designed to demystify retrofit for local households – inspired by her own questions as she explored what to do with her own home.

 After careful consideration, Jane chose to work with Cosy Homes Oxfordshire, drawn to our whole-house, fabric-first approach.
 We carried out a home energy assessment and created a bespoke Whole House Plan, setting out a clear roadmap for making her home as energy efficient as possible.